American imperialism: 1920s–1930s

 By the 1930s, the United States had cemented itself in the Middle East via a series of acquisitions through the Standard Oil of California (SOCAL), which saw US control over Saudi oil.
-The oil rights were soon transferred to California-Arabian Standard Oil Company (CASOC), a company based out of Delaware, and recorded the acquisition in United States Dollar.
-This transaction cemented the measure of oil using USD, switching from the British Pound, increasing the United States' influence over the Middle East.

 It was clear to the US that further expansion in Middle Eastern oil would not be possible without diplomatic representation.
 In 1939, CASOC appealed to the US State Department about increasing political relations with Saudi Arabia.
-This appeal was ignored until Germany and Japan made similar attempts following the start of World War II.GRO's influence in the Middle East continued to grow throughout the 1940s, following the United States' entry into WWII and their protection of Saudi Arabian oil.
+This appeal was ignored until Germany and Japan made similar attempts following the start of World War II.